What Are Shooter Glasses? Marketing Tips & Design Guide

 Good design begins with clarity.
 Because the printable space is narrow, bold artwork or simple marks produce the strongest results.
 Adding custom printed shooter glasses to your promotional lineup increases your branding reach, especially at events where glassware becomes a keepsake.

 Placing the design high on the product helps keep it visible when filled.
-Many businesses choose tinted or frosted finishes for themed events, while others opt for metallic or opaque inks to create contrast against brightly colored drinks.
+Many businesses choose tinted or frosted finishes for themed events β like our frosted shooter shot glasses β while others opt for metallic or opaque inks to create contrast against brightly colored drinks.
+A crisp clear shooter shot glass is the most versatile starting point if you want layered drinks to show through, and a heavier Lexington shooter glass adds a premium feel for upscale tastings.

 Commonly Asked Questions